Are You Ready for Space Day?

 NASA is also participating in a Space Day event on Friday at the National Air and Space Museum's Steven F. Udvar-Hazy Center near Washington.
 Associate Administrator Rex Geveden, astronaut Carl Walz and educator astronaut Ricky Arnold will address the gathering.

-Space Day started in 1997 as a grassroots educational initiative held each year on the first Thursday in May.
-The goal of Space Day is to use the excitement of space exploration to encourage students' interest in science, technology, engineering and mathematics.
+Space Day started in 1997 and is held each year on the first Thursday in May.
+The goal of Space Day is to share the excitement of space exploration.
+Space Day is a time to learn more about our universe and to excite others about space, too.

 NASA's Goddard Space Flight Center will be hosting one of the most exciting Space Day events.
-Astronauts and other spaceflight experts will share with students about training for space, traveling to space, and living and working in space.
-Thanks to a NASA partnership with AOL's service for kids, KOL™ (Kids Online), the event will be webcast so that students around the world can watch.
-Information about the event and educational activities will be available on the KOL Expeditions and Educator Astronaut project Web sites.
-KOL Expeditions are fun, online learning adventures for elementary-aged students that combine video, photos, activities, and printables into an entertaining and educational interactive experience about the world of science and space exploration.
+Astronauts and other space experts will talk about training to go to space, traveling to space, and living and working in space.
+Thanks to a NASA partnership with AOL's service for kids, KOL™ (Kids Online), your class can watch the event through a webcast.
+To find more Space Day information and activities, visit the KOL and Educator Astronaut project Web sites.

 Image to left: KOL's DJ Rick will host the webcast.
 Credit: AOL